graphql/graphql-spec/spec/Section 5 -- Validation.md

 ```

 This counter-example may be surprising since Being is covariant to Terran
-(Being contains all the fields Terran contains), however allowing this spread
+(Being contains all the members Terran contains), however allowing this spread
 to be valid would inhibit schema evolution - we'd have to ensure that Being
-always remained covariant to Terran, preventing us from adding fields to Terran
+always remained covariant to Terran, preventing us from adding members to Terran
 alone without adding them to Being.